Kent27/docs-emobiq/document/server/function/Connector/Connector.soapCall.md

 ### attachment (Object | List)

 Map of the key to the file path for attaching files to upload along with te body.
-Will contain a single object, or a list of one (1) or more objects which consist of
+Will contain a single object, or a list of one (1) or more objects which consist of:

 | Key | Description | Input Type | Required |
 | ------ | ------ | ------ | ------ |